 The visa takes three business days and costs $40 (remember that the embassy is closed for both Cambodian and Thai national holidays, and there are a lot of them).
 If you do not have the above information, particularly proof of onward travel, they will not issue you a visa.
 Those with multiple visas may also be asked for additional proof that they are traveling for the purpose of tourism and intend to return to their home country.

 If you’d like to use a travel agent instead, one recommended agent is Cina Travel in Phnom Penh.
 The cost is $55, and you’ll need to deliver it before 10 a.m. to get it back in three days (because they need to get it to the embassy by 11 a.m.).
+They will only be able to get visas for those who have not had multiple previous Thai visas.
 You’ll need to bring proof of a hotel booking in Thailand, evidence of a flight out of Thailand to show you aren’t planning on staying, three months of bank statements, and a 4x6cm photo with a white background.